Julia Clark ’06: Mongolia

 Career: I’m the founding director of NOMAD Science Mongolia, Inc. I lead international interdisciplinary research projects to Mongolia, where we focus on the cultural preservation of threatened (looting, climate change, development, etc.) archaeological sites and archaeological field skills education.
 We take professionals, students, and interested laypeople to Mongolia, where we partner with a similar Mongolian team to rescue and conserve archaeological artifacts that would otherwise be lost.

-Julia Clark '06 wears traditional Mongolian coats with a falcon perched on her arm.
+Julia Clark '06 wears traditional Mongolian coats with an eagle perched on her arm.

-Julia Clark ’06 wears traditional Mongolian coats with a falcon perched on her arm.
+Julia Clark ’06 wears traditional Mongolian coats with an eagle perched on her arm.
 Photo courtesy of Julia Clark.

 Cornell impact: My archaeology professor (Dr. Doershuk) was a pivotal mentor in getting me set up in archaeology.
 He and Dr. Garvin made sure that I had independent study options when I ran out of regularly offered classes to further my training.
 I also still use the three- to four-week schedule for the courses I offer in Mongolia.
 My first international experience was my trip to the Gerace Research Center in the Bahamas with my Cornell anthropology class!